vialink/viacrypt/README.md

     ./xgettext.sh

+That script depends on a global modified version of `handlebars-xgettext` (available [here](https://github.com/vialink/handlebars-xgettext) installable like `npm install vialink/handlebars-xgettext`) and `po2json` also installed globally.

-We are aware that it only works on POSIX systems and `handlebars-xgettext` and `po2json` are required to be installed globaly contributions to improve this subsystem are very welcome.
+We are aware that it only works on POSIX systems contributions to improve this subsystem are very welcome.

 ## Deploying